Life cycle of the mosquito, from University of Arkansas

 INTERRUPTING THE LIFE CYCLE OF THE MOSQUITO:

-* If you have standing water you don’t want to drain (bird baths and ponds) you should add tiny Bt donuts that will kill the mosquitoes but not harm other insects or animals.
+* If you have standing water you don’t want to drain (bird baths and ponds) you should add a “donut” that contains the bacteria Bacillus thuringiensis (BT) which kills mosquitoes but does not harm other insects or animals.

 * You can eradicate breeding areas with these two techniques, but what about mosquitoes that fly in from other yards?
 A mosquito can fly several miles.
 Foil them with a garlicky spray, Mosquito Barrier.
 The garlic smell will go away quickly, but the sulfur will remain and it’s toxic to mosquitoes.
 Spray Mosquito Barrier all over your lawn and shrubs—even your vegetables, they won’t pick up a garlic flavor.
 It keeps ticks and fleas away too, according to the label.